AndriiDorohov/backend-Wallet-App/README.md

 Wallet Backend is a robust and secure server-side component that serves as the backbone for my Wallet application.
 It provides a reliable foundation for managing user finances efficiently.

+## Frontend Repository

+The Wallet Backend serves as the backbone for the Wallet Frontend.
+Explore the [Wallet Frontend repository](https://github.com/AndriiDorohov/Wallet-react-app) to check out the dynamic and user-friendly client-side application.

 ## DIRECTORY STRUCTURE

       db/                 contains database-related files